Grey Fleet Management

 Mileage reimbursement for drivers using their cars for business purposes creates a substantial cost centre that, like any other, needs to be managed effectively.

-HM Revenue & Customs allows employers to reimburse grey fleet drivers up to a certain level of business mileage tax-free.
+HM Revenue & Customs allows employers to reimburse drivers up to a certain level of business mileage tax-free.
 Under the current Approved Mileage Allowance Payments scheme, the rates are 45p per mile for the first 10,000 miles and 25p thereafter – which can quickly mount up if high grey fleet miles are being driven.

 This is because grey fleet vehicles are generally older and create higher emissions than company-owned or daily rental vehicles and are less likely to be well maintained.